brucemack/w1tkz/mtr2000/README.md

 ## Controller Interface Cable

-Cable out of the back of the controller:
+Cable out of the back of the repeater:

 | Color  | MTR2000 Pin | MTT2000 Purpose             | DB9F Pin |
 |--------|-------------|-----------------------------|----------|